marshrp88/AlphaFrame/apps/web/docs/PHOENIX_EXECUTION_PLAN.md

 ## 🚦 **Execution Status Update (June 30, 2025)**

-**Current Phase:** Phase 1 — SPA Navigation & Routing
+**Current Phase:** Phase 3 — First-Run Experience & "Aha!"
+Moment

 - ✅ All top-level and in-page navigation is now 100% SPA-compliant using React Router (no full reloads, no legacy navigation triggers).
 - ✅ All direct uses of window.location and window.location.reload have been refactored to use useNavigate or SPA patterns.
 - ✅ Error boundaries, dashboard recommendations, and profile navigation are SPA-correct.
 - ✅ No static <a href> anchors or legacy navigation remain.
 - ✅ All navigation flows (top bar and in-page) are seamless and client-side.
+- ✅ **NEW: Phase 2 Visual Template Overhaul complete** - All page shells now use shared PageLayout with consistent titles and descriptions.
+- ✅ **NEW: Phase 3 First-Run Experience complete** - OnboardingPage integrated with persistent state management, DashboardPage shows success banner and first rule creation for "Aha!" moment.
+- ✅ **NEW: Persistent onboarding state** implemented in localStorage with user-specific tracking.
+- ✅ **NEW: "Aha!" moment achieved** - New users see immediate value with success banner and first rule creation guidance.
 - ⏳ User testing recommended to confirm all edge cases.

 **Next Up:**
-- Phase 2: Visual Template Overhaul (shared PageLayout, consistent spacing, modern card-based structure for all core pages)
-- Phase 3: First-Run Experience & "Aha!"
-Moment
 - Phase 4: Empty State Design System Pass
-- Phase 5: Polish Layer Injection
+- Phase 5: Visual Polish Layer Injection

 **Summary:**
 > The Phoenix Initiative is on track.
-Phase 1 (SPA Navigation) is now fully complete.
-The codebase is ready for visual and UX upgrades in Phase 2.
-All navigation is SPA-correct and investor-ready.
+Phases 1-3 are now complete.
+The app provides a complete first-time user experience with onboarding, persistent state, and immediate value demonstration.
+Ready for empty state design and visual polish in Phase 4.

 ---